Most poker experts agree that "playing tight" is the right way to win at Texas Hold’em, the game of choice for most big-time tournaments.

 Specifically, playing "tight" means playing as few poker hands as possible, thus concentrating on the most winnable hands.

 Texas Hold’em is similar to Seven Card Stud in which each player is dealt two "hole" cards, but share five community cards to make the best five-card hand.

 The Top 10 hands, as well as other poker strategy, are contained in Hellmuth’s book, "Play Poker Like the Pros."
-And Hellmuth is certainly a pro: He is an 11 time World Series of Poker champion and was the youngest player to win the WSOP Championship Event at the age of 24 in 1989.
+And Hellmuth is certainly a pro: He is a seven-time World Series of Poker champion and was the youngest player to win the WSOP Championship at the age of 24 in 1989.

 Since then, Hellmuth has been a top poker tournament money winner on the Discovery Channel, E! and ESPN.
 He has been featured in Sports Illustrated, Time and Esquire magazines.

 Hellmuth says playing only the strongest 10 starting hands has several benefits.
 First, it virtually ensures the player that he or she will be in contention.

 Additionally, when you "consistently play only the top 10 hands, your opponents will begin to fear your bets and raises because they’ll see that you’re always playing something powerful."

 Moreover, it is important to "always raise with these hands, no matter what it costs you to get involved."